(Market) Size Doesn't Matter

 People are unplugging and cutting the cord.
 The traditional measures of the number of TV sets in market is still a strong indicator of performance but change is on the horizon and channels (no pun intended) are shifting.
 The strength and reach of a television signal will no longer be an indication of eyeballs on YOU!

 The future will likely bring some interesting changes to the multimedia professional.
 You'll have to have a multi-channel multi-screen brand.
 Your content and image will need to be adaptable and responsive not only to technology, but responsive to audience channel shift.
 This is why TalentBlvd focuses so much energy on branding of our coached talent.
 It's key to becoming timeless and not timed out.

-Let's get back to the image to the right.
+Let's get back to the image above.
 Yes, as an anchor in a top 10 market your compensation TODAY will be significantly higher than the top 25 market but clearly you need to keep an eye on another number as an indication of audience size.
 Nothing has really change but the channel right?
 Audience size in a smaller market can be significantly larger than that of a lowly ranked station in a much bigger market.

 The big takeaway here is that geography, the geo fences of zip codes, is likely to play a smaller and smaller role in determining your audience and the equity of your brand.
 Your march up market just got a little bit more complicated and the importance of building a digital brand much more critical to your future success.